pointfreeco/sqlite-data/Sources/SharingGRDB/Documentation.docc/Articles/Fetching.md

 var itemsCount = 0
 ```

-While Structured Queries' builder is powerful, it is also stricter than SQLite, which will happily
+While StructuredQueries' builder is powerful, it is also stricter than SQLite, which will happily
 coerce any data into any type, and some queries are more conveniently expressed through these
 coercions.
-Structured Queries should never get in your way, so rather than describe to the Swift
+StructuredQueries should never get in your way, so rather than describe to the Swift
 type system every explicit cast and coalesce, you can always embed SQL directly in a query using
 the `#sql` macro: